Alabama

 Summary

-Despite the early diagnosis rate in Alabama falling into the average tier, the state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.
+The early diagnosis rate in Alabama falls into the below average tier.
+The state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.